Going to win $1.2B Powerball prize? Consider not taking cash

 If so, you need to decide whether to take cash, which would actually pay out $596.7 million, or choose the $1.2 billion annuity option that is twice as large but is paid out over 29 years.

-Winners of giant jackpots nearly always take the cash, and financial advisors say that might be a mistake.
+Winners of giant jackpots nearly always take the cash, and financial advisers say that might be a mistake.

-Nicholas Bunio, a certified financial planner from Downingtown, Pennsylvania, said that even with his expertise, he would take an annuity because it would so dramatically lessen his risk of making poor investment decisions.
+Nicholas Bunio, a certified financial planner from Downingtown, Pennsylvania, said even with his expertise, he would take an annuity because it would so dramatically reduce his risk of making poor investment decisions.

 “It allows you to make a mistake here and there,” Bunio said.
 “People don’t understand there is a potential for loss.
 They only focus on the potential for gain.”